Click here to view the Messiah University events calendar.

 - Deans will continue to make the decisions regarding content featured in the designated marquee cases for their Schools

 The Vice President for Operations will define the parameters of each main lobby and will be responsible for periodic assessments of these areas.
 Campus Events staff are authorized to work with the deans to address issues that arise.
 Any member of the campus community may direct questions to the Vice President for Operations.

 Since each building is unique in its design and usage, the ground-floor, main entrance lobby space for some key campus buildings is defined below:

 - Boyer Hall: Main entrance lobby space stops at the alcove area that displays items from the Boyer Center to the stairwell.
 A majority of the main lobby space is between the deans’ suite and the Boyer Center.

 - Climenhaga Fine Arts Center: This main entrance lobby space is defined as the space in front of the triangle area and includes the area in front of Miller Auditorium.
 This lobby space is unique in that it is a cueing space for events in Miller and Poorman.
 Also the wall space in this location is used for rotating art work.
 Tables for ticket sales and or refreshments can be set up in front of Miller Auditorium for the day of the event.

-- Eisenhower Campus Center: First floor entrance from the front doors, left to the Receptionist/Ticket Office to the right at Brubaker’s entrance.
+- Eisenhower Campus Center: First floor entrance from the front doors, left to the Receptionist/Box Office to the right at Brubaker’s entrance.
 Tables can be set up through established approval channels for registrations or refreshments within code requirements.